What Can I Use to Help Me to Get Pregnant?

 Trying to Conceive - Pro Fertility Lubricant

-Cervical Mucus is what helps the sperm swim up through the cervix so it is important that you have sufficient CM to enhance the mobility of the sperm.
-However, if you are lacking in the fertile CM (or egg white cervical mucus - EWCM), then you could use a sperm-friendly lubricant.
+Cervical Mucus (CM) is what helps the sperm swim up through the cervix so it is important that you have sufficient CM to enhance the mobility of the sperm.
+However, if you are lacking in the fertile CM (or egg white cervical mucus - EWCM), then you could use a sperm-friendly lubricant to help you.

 However, there are some specialist lubricants available that will actually give sperm more mobility and are created to help conception.
 Some lubricants, like Pre Seed, require you to squirt an amount of lubricant inside the vagina before sex whilst others you can just use as you would a standard lubricant.

 Use these around your fertile time when trying to conceive and that is another positive to help you.

 Trying to Conceive - Soft Cups